rtttr14/thecode/README.md

 = room for improvement in performance, scalability, and parallelization. multithreaded just genetic evolution. compiled haxe code with optimized flags 1-2 minutes full training 64k size dataset on cpu xeon e3-1270<br />

 ![alt text](https://raw.githubusercontent.com/rtttr14/thecode/refs/heads/master/approximation.png "")

-btw. have next idea for computer vision, without all that complexity. just shitposting here for now self-similar pattern search. imagine skin and hair. take random pixel, suppose it's on skin, expand it orthogonally with function that expands on similar colored pixels (self-similar pattern search). now go on expanding until algorithm sees different pattern/color in our case, black if it's hair. saf. improve it with maching learning and symmetry, like structures expands and if it sees eye, then it should see self-similar eye on other side of face to envelope in same way - this is improves that algorithm really hard. saf.